jesshill/onish-computing-workshop.github.io/index.md

 ### David King - Installation and Package Mangement (2 - 2:30 pm)

-David will present on software instillation, dealing with software dependencies during instillation, and how to establish project environments with Conda.
+David will present on software instillation, dealing with software dependencies during installation, and how to establish project environments with Conda.

 ### Robert Williams - Working on GitHub (2:30 - 3 pm)

 Rob will introduce GitHub as a tool and resource for researchers, how to manage data and projects on GitHub, and how to share and facilitate collaborations through GitHub.
-He will also discuss how GitHub can help researches track and reproduce their data.
+He will also discuss how GitHub can help researchers track and reproduce their data.

 ## Mixer